contiv/vpp/docs/dev-guide/SERVICES.md

 of the [Ligato VPP Agent][ligato-vpp-agent].

-Next we need to mark interfaces with `in` & `nat` features for the VPP/NAT plugin to determine the direction at which the NAT should be applied:
+Next we need to mark interfaces with `in` & `nat` features for the VPP/NAT plugin to determine the direction in which the NAT should be applied:
- 1. `out` - interfaces through which clients can access service: this is effectively all interfaces - service can be accessed from the host (`tap0`), pod (TAPs), other node (`loop0` for BD with VXLANs), outside of the cluster (`GigE`-s) and even from its own endpoints (TAPs)
+ 1. `out` - interfaces through which clients can access the service: this is effectively all interfaces - service can be accessed from the host (`tap0`), pod (TAPs), other node (`loop0` for BD with VXLANs), outside of the cluster (`GigE`-s) and even from its own endpoints (TAPs)